-Dementia is a serious brain disorder that interferes with a person's ability to carry out everyday tasks.
+Dementia is a serious brain disorder that interferes with a person's ability to think, plan, communicate, interact properly with others, or otherwise carry out everyday tasks.
 Because dementia is usually progressive, early signs may be vague and subtle.

 The key feature of dementia is a decline in cognitive functions.
 These are mental processes such as thinking, reasoning, learning, problem solving, memory, language, and speech.